Project

 Auroville's Early Trials and Errors

 The first needs that confronted Auroville's earliest settlers were for shade and water.
 However, it soon became clear that if the young seedlings were to survive, other measures had to be taken.
 They needed to be protected, for example, against marauding goats and cows, and some way had to be found to catch and control the monsoon rains so that they would not sweep away precious topsoil but would percolate into the water table.
-So 'bunds' (raised earth-banks to stop water flowing off the land)were born.
+So 'bunds' (raised earth-banks to stop water flowing off the land) were born.
 In these early years it was a process of trial and error, and many mistakes were made.
 For example, a massive dam erected near Forecomers broke in a heavy rain, because the water flow into the canyon was not controlled.
 Ten years later, in 1978, a freak rain of 30cms in 12 hours broke bunds and washed away numerous young trees.
 The lesson learned that time was that bunding had to be systematic and comprehensive, beginning on the top of the watershed and following the topography of the land.
 A large scale bunding system was eventually implemented starting from the tops of the watersheds and including not only Auroville owned plots but privately owned plots as well.
 This meant working alongside and with our neighboring land owners, and many strong relationships were formed thanks to this organized effort.

 The First Trees Are Planted

-The first Aurovilians started planting trees as soon as they settled on the land, in the early 1970's.
+The first Aurovilians started planting trees in the early 1970's.
 The first tree nurseries were started in Success and Kottakarai, and with the help of grants from the Point Foundation, the Tamil Fund and friends abroad, large-scale tree planting began.
 In the next ten years, as part of a massive soil and water conservation programme, over a million trees - timbers, ornamentals, fencing, fruit and fodder trees, nut trees etc.- were planted here.
 Some were exotic, like for instance the Australian 'Work Tree' (Mother's name for Acacia auriculiformis) which improved the quality of the soil, and provided the perfect pioneer canopy under which more advanced forest species could thrive.
 As the trees grew, and micro-climates formed, many species of bird-life and animals returned, further accelerating the dissemination of seeds and enriching the environment.

 The Pieces of the Puzzle Come Together